trychlos/pwix-env-settings/README.md

 The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifier>]`.

 If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` `NODE_ENV` environment name.

+## When configuration assets are they loaded ?

+Historically, configuration assets were loaded at `Meteor.startup()` time.

+Starting with v2.0.0, configuration assets are loaded at package initialization time, i.e. very early in the startup process.

+This behavior is hard-coded, and controlled through the `EnvSettings.C.WaitForStartup` constant.

 ## Issues & help